Workshop instructors

 Melanie Kirchlechner

-Cabinetmaker, restorer and sculptor Melanie focuses on the unrestrained use of wood as a material.
-She encourages and supports her students in making their dreams of wood come true!
-She also gives an insight into her creative work by writing for technical publications.
+The carpenter, restorer and sculptor is particularly keen to work with wood as freely as possible.
+She encourages and supports her course participants in making their wooden dreams come true!
+She also regularly provides insights into her creative work as a specialist author.

 Workshops with Melanie Kirchlechner